The Painted Bird: Anti-Polish sentiment and reception in Poland

-Polish author and critic Stanisław Lem wrote in his review of Kosiński's supposed autobiography "The Painted Bird", which he titled "The Career of a Counterfeit" and stated "Sexual parasitism in the era of genocide is one of the greatest abominations imaginable."
-Lem further adds about Kosiński: "Since the realism of German genocidal practices does not suit the sexual sadist very well, as it is a kind of industrialized slaughterhouse, and not an orgiastic panopticum, there comes to the rescue of authenticity the pseudologia pornographica".
+Polish author and critic Stanisław Lem wrote a review of The Painted Bird, which he titled "The Career of a Counterfeit."
+He stated that "Sexual parasitism on the era of genocide is one of the greatest abominations imaginable."
+Lem further adds about Kosiński: "Since the realism of German genocidal practices does not suit the sexual sadist very well, as it is a kind of industrialized slaughterhouse, and not an orgiastic panopticum, there comes to the rescue of authenticity the pseudologia pornographica."
+He also wrote that "This book, as a bestseller, received positive opinions from famous critics; what was abominable in it was interpreted as 'delirium' and 'phantasmagoria' of its child protagonist; the copulatory marathon of Polish peasants was seen as a dark reveal of the primitive wild 'Balkan' community; even some of our compatriots who realized that it was a lampoon [...] were ready to see a certain greatness in The Painted Bird, due to its boundless boldness and violence."